aws-samples/amazon-mq-workshop/labs/lab-1.md

 # Completion

 Congratulations, you've successfully completed Lab 7!
-You can move on to [Lab 2: Using Point-To-Point Messaging](/labs/lab-2.md)
+You can move on to [Lab 2: Using Point-To-Point Messaging Using Queues](/labs/lab-2.md)

 [Return the the Workshop Landing page](/README.md)